The Betrayal

 "The Betrayal" is the 164th episode of the NBC sitcom Seinfeld.
 This was the eighth episode for the ninth and final season.
 It aired on November 20, 1997.
-In this episode, Jerry betrays George by having sex with his girlfriend Nina, right before Elaine invites all three of them to come with her to India for the wedding of Sue Ellen Mischke, Elaine's longtime rival.
+In this episode, Jerry betrays George by having sex with George's girlfriend Nina, right before Elaine invites all three of them to come with her to India for the wedding of Sue Ellen Mischke, Elaine's longtime rival.
 The episode is colloquially referred to as the "backwards episode" due to its reverse chronology, starting with the final scene and playing in reverse order.
-Written collaboratively by Peter Mehlman (a major writer for Seinfeld seasons 2 through 8 who was no longer on staff) and David Mandel (one of the new wave of Seinfeld writers), the episode bridges Seinfeld's final season to its past with scenes from George's engagement to Susan Ross and Jerry's moving in to his apartment, and with a gimmick-based format which evoked the series' early gimmick-based episodes like "The Chinese Restaurant" and "The Limo".
+Written collaboratively by Peter Mehlman (a major writer for Seinfeld seasons 2 through 8 who was no longer on staff) and David Mandel (one of the new wave of Seinfeld writers), the episode bridges Seinfeld's final season to its past with scenes from George's engagement to Susan Ross and Jerry's moving in to his apartment, and with a format which evoked the series' early gimmick-based episodes like "The Chinese Restaurant" and "The Limo".

 Plot

 This episode presents a backwards narrative, running from the final scene to the first scene.

 Jerry and George run into Nina, an old girlfriend of Jerry's with whom he never slept, because they had such conversational chemistry that there was never an awkward pause during which something could happen.
 George has Jerry set him up on a date with Nina, and feels he must wear his Timberland boots every time he sees her, because they elevate him such that he and Nina are eye-to-eye.
 Jerry and Nina suffer an awkward pause in their conversation, leading them to have sex.
 When Elaine finds out, he makes her promise to not tell George.

 Elaine receives an invitation to Sue Ellen Mischke's wedding to Pinter Ranawat in India.
 Given the late arrival of the invitation, Elaine assumes it is an "unvitation" and that Sue Ellen does not want her to come.
 Elaine meets Pinter's parents, Usha and Zubin Ranawat, who advise her not to go to the wedding; they are not going themselves.
 To spite Sue Ellen, Elaine buys tickets to India for herself, Jerry, George, and Nina.
 Noticing Elaine's evasive behavior, George gets her drunk on schnapps.
-While under the influence, Elaine reveals Jerry and Nina's encounter to George.
+While under the influence, Elaine reveals Jerry and Nina's encounter to George, prompting the latter to snipe at Jerry during the flight to India.